Coney Hatch

 Coney Hatch is a Canadian hard rock band who released three albums in the 1980s and released their album Four in 2013 and a live double album on vinyl, Postcard From Germany in 2023.
-Based in Toronto, Ontario, Canada, the band consisted of lead vocalist and guitarist Carl Dixon, vocalist and bassist Andy Curran, guitarist Steve Shelski and drummer Dave 'Thumper' Ketchum.
+Based in Toronto, Ontario, Canada, the band consisted of vocalist and bassist Andy Curran, guitarist Steve Shelski and drummer Dave 'Thumper' Ketchum and later brought vocalist and guitarist Carl Dixon.
 The band was known for its loud live shows.
 In 2023, the band played Sweden Rock Festival to positive reviews.
 The band tours on a limited basis with three original members.
 Sean Kelly joined the lineup in 2014 replacing Steve Shelski.

 History

 Coney Hatch formed in 1981, and began performing and developing original material.
 The band was named after the Colney Hatch Lunatic Asylum (1851–1993) in London.

 The band's first album was produced by Kim Mitchell of Max Webster and released in 1982.
 Ketchum left the band in 1983, and was replaced by Barry Connors, who formerly drummed with the band Toronto.

 In 1983, Coney Hatch opened for Iron Maiden at forty concerts on their World Piece Tour.

 The band performed at the Hollywood Palladium in 1985 with Rough Cutt and Accept.

 In April 2008, Carl Dixon was very seriously injured in a car accident in Australia, leaving him with traumatic brain injury and extensive titanium implants and a glass eye.
 On August 5, 2010, the original Coney Hatch line up including the injured Carl Dixon played a reunion show at the Phoenix Concert Theatre in Toronto.
 It was the first performance from the original line up since 1993.
 Two days later they played in Hamilton, Ontario, at The Festival of Friends.
 They were the second to last act on the main stage.
 The final act of the night was Gord Downie.

 A further live date was scheduled for the Firefest rock festival in Nottingham, England, on October 23, 2011.
 Coney Hatch performed at the Rock n' Roar weekend event in August 2013, in Spanish, Ontario.
 Coney Hatch again featured at Firefest, Nottingham in October 2014.
 In 2018, Coney Hatch announced an eight dates tour from October to December, with Sean Kelly on lead guitar in place of Steve Shelski.
 Coney Hatch toured to packed venues with Steve Harris's British Lion in Ontario and Quebec. and went on to favourable reviews playing H.E.A.T.
 Festival Ludwigsburg, Germany.
 Sweden Rock Festival and Hamburg Summer Festival in 2023.

 In November 2023, Coney Hatch performed at Firefest Festival (10 Years After) in the UK at Manchester Academy on October 11–13, 2024.
 The band preceded headline act Heavy Pettin on the Friday night.